LunarG/VulkanTools/via/README.md

 VIA outputs two things:
  - A command-line output indicating the overall status
  - An HTML file (called via.html) containing the details which will be output to one of two locations:
-  1. If the current directory is writeable, the HTML will be placed in that location.
+  1. If the current directory is writable, the HTML will be placed in that location.
   2. Otherwise, it will be saved to your home folder, except for the Windows Start Menu short-cut which writes the file to your desktop.

 Your home folder is the following location (based on your OS):